Purplesun1989/CITS3403/README.md

 ## 🧪 Running Tests

 This project includes both unit tests and Selenium-based UI tests.
 Note: This project was tested on macOS.
-It should run on macOS/Linux as long as Python 3.11+ and dependencies are properly installed.
-Any OS-specific issues are declared in this README.
+The selenium runs right on macOS.

 To run unit tests:
 ```bash